-The 2014 Rea Vipingo AGM took place on April 28, 2015 at Southern Sun Hotel, Westlands Nairobi.
-It was actually two meetings in one of the company whose shares have been suspended for over a year as different buyout offers were to be resolved by tribunals and courts.
+The 2014 Rea Vipingo AGM took place on April 28, 2015, at Southern Sun Hotel, Westlands Nairobi.
+It was actually two meetings in one for the company whose shares have been suspended for over a year as different buyout offers were to be resolved by tribunals and courts.

 One of the strong bidders was Centum who recently reached a settlement with other company bidders to get land, and that left the original buyout offer by the majority owners – R.E.A Trading with 57% to be the only offer presented to shareholders.

 The meeting was somewhat acrimonious.
 Shareholders wanted to know about their dividend and their possible exclusion from the company as the Rea Trading had indicated right from their initial bid that they intended to buy out the minority shareholders and delist the company from the Nairobi Securities Exchange.

 In the early part of the meeting the shareholders present, numbering about 300, did not want to even approve the financial accounts.
 They wanted to discuss their lack of dividend and their being cut off from the company, and the board not entertaining better offers.
 At one point the board Chairman threatened to resort to a poll vote in order to get through the business of the day including approval of accounts, the election of directors and auditors.

 He said there was no legal way to alter the discussion at the meeting to and declare a dividend – and that discussions on the buyout offer should wait till the EGM meeting.
 He also said when a takeover is on, directors can’t declare or pay dividends – and that If the offer goes through, the directors will consider a substantial interim dividend to those who remain as shareholders, when the offer closed.
 He said that when the meeting agenda was prepared and circulated, a settlement had not been reached with Centum (who had since withdrawn their bid).